-Stop Making These Small Business Website Mistakes If You Want to Succeed Online!
+Stop Making These Small Business Website Mistakes!

 Small Business Website Mistakes Hurt Your Bottom Line!

-A well-crafted, mobile-first business website can boost your business marketing, website conversions, client retention, lead to higher search discoverability, and generally provide you with better returns no matter where you are located, or what specific industry you serve.
+A well-crafted, mobile-first business website can boost your business marketing, website conversions, and client retention.
+It will also lead to higher search discoverability and generally provide you with better returns regardless of your location or what industry you serve.

 Unfortunately, this approach has virtually zero chance of any measurable success.
-Rushing leads to common small business website mistakes that can affect your reputation and cost you business.
+Rushing leads to common small business website mistakes that can affect your reputation and cost your business.
 I want to show you what not to do when creating small business websites and content instead!

-Common Small Business Website Mistakes
+21 Common Small Business Website Mistakes

 1 – Not Hiring a Professional

-Of all the common small business website mistakes this one is easy to understand, and the one that will cost you the most in the long run!
+Of all the common small business website mistakes, this one is easy to understand and will cost you the most in the long run!
 So before you complain that professional web designers are too expensive for your small business budget, consider this: